We perform parathyroid surgery exclusively at the brand new Hospital for Endocrine Surgery

 You will see your surgeons several times before AND after the operation.
 There is another page of this app (in this yellow section) that tells you which three surgeons are operating on your day, and it has their bios.
 Some pretty impressive folks!

 Get your scan

-You will leave the pre-op area in a wheelchair to get your sestamibi scan.
-The transport members of our team (Mick, Alejandro, Pam, and Megan) are awesome and may chat your ear off, so be ready to chat about home or your kids.
+You will leave the pre-op area in a wheelchair to get your sestamibi scan which is just down the hall (the hospital was designed to make this easy for you!).
 The scan is discussed later in this section of the app.

 Once back from your sestamibi scan, you will chat with one of the surgeons (or two, or three) again.
 They will discuss any strange or interesting things we see on the scan and discuss the possibility that a thyroid nodule may need removed, etc.